Hoosiers have a right to produce solar energy on their own home

 - Provide energy independence for Hoosiers who seek to produce their own energy.

-I support greater access to solar energy for communities around the state and call on the Indiana General Assembly to pass legislation in 2019 to protect the right of Indiana homeowners to generate their own solar power on their property—strengthening the economy, electric system, and public health in the process.
+I support greater access to solar energy for communities around the state and call on the Indiana General Assembly to pass legislation to protect the right of Indiana homeowners to generate their own solar power on their property—strengthening the economy, electric system, and public health in the process.